hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ### Significant only in DESeq2

 Next let's explore Hist1h1d, a gene that was only identified as significant from the DESeq2 results.
 We can repeat some of the visualizations to look at the underlying expression and see if it is a believable difference.
-We can start by pulling the result stats from our merged dataframe:
+We can start by pulling the **result stats for Hist1h1d** from our merged dataframe:

 ```r
 dge %>% subset(gene == "Hist1h1d")